FAQ

 These limits are imposed because of basic common sense - i.e. the validity of the model is questionable beyond this range.
 If this presents a problem to you and you wish to experiment with plans outside of this range please email me.

-What languages does MV-Plan support ?
+What languages does MV-Plan support?

-Why is MV-Plan free ?
+Why is MV-Plan free?

 MV-Plan was written as a personal project so that I could experiment with m-value gradient factors.
 A commercial version of MV-Plan implies a level of support and warranty that I am not able to give.
-Hence the best solution is to make MV-Plan available free to the diving comunity.
+Hence the best solution is to make MV-Plan available free to the diving community.

-Can I download the source ?
+Can I download the source?